-Clarify definition of older adults in the context of vaccination by considering factors such as biological markers like immunosenescence and frailty
+Clarify definition of older adults in the context of vaccination by considering factors such as biological markers like immunosenescence and frailty.

-- Major characteristic of population aging is increased heterogeneity in age-related immune decline (immunosenescence). - Aging and age related diseases share mechanistic pillars that converge on inflammaging (state of low-grade chronic inflammation). - Individual effects of inflammaging vary: - Sometimes harmful (chronic inflammatory diseases and increased frailty in older adults) - Sometimes adaptive (protective effect against infectious agents) - Immunobiography: type, dose, intensity, and temporal sequence of antigenic stimuli that an individual is exposed to over their life course.
+- Major characteristic of population aging is increased heterogeneity in age-related immune decline (immunosenescence). - Aging and age related diseases share mechanistic pillars that converge on inflammaging (state of lowgrade chronic inflammation). - Individual effects of inflammaging vary - Sometimes harmful (chronic inflammatory diseases and increased frailty in older adults), - Sometimes adaptive (protective effect against infectious agents). - Immunobiography: type, dose, intensity, and temporal sequence of antigenic stimuli that each individual is exposed to over the lifecourse.
 Each individual's unique immunobiography shapes their ability to respond to infections and/or vaccines, resulting in varying immune responses.